johanneskastl/opencloud_opensuse_vagrant_libvirt_ansible/README.md

 Server](https://github.com/opencloud-eu/opencloud) based on the openSUSE package that I am currently working on.

-This branch (`main`) uses openSUSE Tumbleweed as operating system.
+While the `main` uses openSUSE Tumbleweed as the operating system, this branch `Leap_15.6` uses openSUSE Leap 15.6.
 The OS can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.